mlflow/mlflow/docs/source/llms/deployments/index.rst

 The ``model`` section within an ``endpoint`` specifies which model to use for generating responses.
 This configuration block needs to contain a ``name`` field which is used to specify the exact model instance to be used.
-Additionally, a :ref:`provider <providers>` needs to be specified, one that you have an authenticated access api key for.
+Additionally, a :ref:`provider <deployments-providers>` needs to be specified, one that you have an authenticated access api key for.

 Different endpoint types are often associated with specific models.
 For instance, the ``llm/v1/chat`` and ``llm/v1/completions`` endpoints are generally associated with